 Arts & Crafts

 Art and craft activities help children develop mentally, socially, and emotionally.
-Creating art may boost their ability to analyze and problem-solve in numerous ways.
+Creating art may boost their ability to analyse and problem-solve in numerous ways.
 As children manipulate art tools their fine motor skills improve and when they experiment with materials they dabble in science.
 Most importantly perhaps, art helps boost their self-confidence.
 Children who feel able to experiment and to make mistakes feel free to invent new ways of thinking, which extend well beyond the activity itself.
-Our art and craft activities include; sculpture, textiles, drawing, painting, junk modeling, jewellery making, hamma beads,

 Quiet time activities